gcl8a/romi-32u4-library/README.md

 ## Documentation

-For complete documentation, see https://pololu.github.io/wpi-32u4-library.
-If you are already on that page, then click on the links in the "Classes and functions" section above.
+Pololu has documenation for their version library at https://pololu.github.io/wpi-32u4-library.
 We are working on updating documentation for the changes to the library from the forked Pololu library.
 The biggest change is to the motor class, where

 ~~~{.cpp}
 Romi32U4Motors::setSpeeds()